-For a Turkish and Macedonian supplier target wages are set in 2019, at one supplier together with another FWF member brand.
-In addition, Triaz is active with a living wage for the production of their carpets, which is not included in the FWF scope.
+For a Turkish and North Macedonian supplier target wages are set in 2019 at one supplier together with another Fair Wear member brand but still not paid in 2019.
+In North Macedonia a general increase in wage level was reached and the project is not yet completed.

+In addition, Triaz is active on the topic of living wage for the production of their carpets, which is unfortunately not included in the product scope of Fair Wear.

 Recommendation: It is advised that the outcomes of the root cause analysis are discussed internally and with top management, to form a basis for an embedded strategy.
-In addition, FWF advises Triaz to start verifying and checking if the target wage is actually paid to the workers.
+In addition, Fair Wear advises Triaz to start verifying and checking if the target wage is actually paid to the workers.